 Our lineage, a lineage of realization, of the union of Mahamudra and the steps on the path can be traced back to the historical Buddha Shakyamuni and the Primordial Buddha Vajradhara.

-Our lineage starts with Buddha Shakyamuni and was passed down from master to disciple throughout the generations to Tilopa (988 – 1069), Indian Mahasiddha, source of the special Kagyu lineage.
-He reached enlightenment through all the methods he had received from his masters of the Four Streams of Masters.
+The so-called distant or indirect lineag was passed down from master to disciple throughout the generations to Tilopa, Indian Mahasiddha, who reached enlightenment through all the methods he had received from his masters of the Four Streams of Masters.

-The lineage was passed on from master to student by the great forefathers of our lineage – Naropa (1016-1100), Marpa (1012-1097), Milarepa (1040-1123).
+The lineage was passed on from master to student by the great forefathers of our lineage – from Tilopa (988 – 1069), to Naropa (1016-1100), Marpa (1012-1097), Milarepa (1040-1123).
 Until then, it is called Marpa Kagyu.
 With Gampopa (1084-1161) who had received the monastic lineage from the Kadampas the lineage is also called Dagpo Kagyu.
 From Gampopa it further developed into many branch lineages.

 With the incarnations of The Gyalwang Karmapas, starting with Dusum Khyenpa (1110-1193), the lineage is known as the Golden Rosary of Kagyu.
 With The Gyalwang Karmapa it developed into the Karma Kagyu, as one of the branch lineages of the Marpa Kagyu.

 The lineage reached the land of snows in the 11th century.
 Lord Marpa Lotsawa travelled three times to India to receive Mahamudra teachings from his 108 masters and yogis, particularly Naropa, with whom he spent 21 years altogether practicing his instructions, and from Maitripa.
 He founded the Marpa Kagyu which initially was a purely yogic lineage.